stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. How Great Thou Art
+1. This is the Day
-2. 10,000 Reasons (Bless the Lord)
+2. As the Deer
-3. Hear Our Prayer
+3. I Am Not My Own
-4. Ancient Of Days
+4. Undivided

 ## 4pm
-1. In Christ Alone
+1.
-2. All Glory be to Christ
+2.
-3. Hear our Prayer
+3.
-4. Your Will be Done
+4.

 Check out the church spotify playlist [here](https://open.spotify.com/playlist/3gh0ZKXkJBDbNEnZqJJDXj?si=0908aa3f87544643)